SamJUK/docs.sdj.pw/src/software/nginx/rate-limiting.md

+---
+description: Nginx rate limiting configuration guide with HTTP 429 responses and dry-run testing for traffic protection.
+---
 # Nginx RateLimiting

 The default nginx status code for the limit is 503, it is important to change this to [HTTP 429 Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429).
 HTTP 429 is the standard rate limiting code, and should prevent any negative indexing results with search engines, and as a bonus any bots should slow their crawl rate (if they respect the response code).